Bancroft, Ontario: Silent Lake Provincial Park

 Nearby south on Highway 28 provides local camping opportunities.
 American sportsmen fished and hunted on this private lake for 40 years before it became a park.
 Silent Lake has a rocky and undeveloped shoreline, a mixed forest and marshes full of birds and wildlife best seen by canoe.
 A rugged trail circles the lake, and sections of groomed ski trails have been graded for mountain biking.

 Algonquin Provincial Park

 About an hour away on Highway 62 N - Highway 127 N - Highway 60 W, provides camping and hiking opportunities, beautiful forest and outdoor scenery.
 Portaging is quite common in this park.
 Algonquin offers many visitor attractions.
 Like Silent Lake, Algonquin has a rocky, treed and extensive undeveloped shoreline, a mixed forest and marshes full of birds and wildlife best seen by canoe.
 The OFSC trails through the park provide easy winter access by snowmobile.

-One of the most common sights is the Canadian Moose.
+Common wildlife sightings include Moose, Black Bear, Whitetail Deer, and Beaver.